-DHCS developed a Beneficiary and Provider Outreach Plan (Appendix A), which was shared with stakeholders.
-The primary goal of the outreach plan is to provide beneficiaries, including those in nursing care and their caregivers, providers, family members, conservators, and/or other authorized representatives, with the information they need about CCI.
+DHCS developed the Beneficiary and Provider Outreach Plan (Appendix A), which was shared with stakeholders.
+The primary goal of the outreach plan is to provide beneficiaries, including those in nursing care and their caregivers, providers, family enrollees, conservators, and/or other authorized representatives, with the information they need about Cal MediConnect.
 This outreach plan emphasizes the important role that providers and their staff play as key outreach targets in informing and guiding beneficiaries.
-The outreach plan recognizes the diversity of the CCI target population and the variety of languages spoken by beneficiaries.
+The outreach plan recognizes the diversity of Cal MediConnect target population and the variety of languages spoken by beneficiaries.
 Also, per statutory requirements, specific provisions have been made to educate beneficiaries on PACE options.
-DHCS has been implementing the outreach plan since late 2013 in each CCI county.
+DHCS has been implementing the outreach plan since late 2013 in each of the seven demonstration counties.

 DHCS works closely with other state entities serving this population as part of the outreach effort.
 DHCS continues to work with the California Department of Aging (CDA) to encourage effective communications between the state and the local HICAPs.
 In addition, DHCS and the Department of Managed Health Care (DMHC) established an Ombudsman program to assist beneficiaries.
-The Ombudsman program went live on April 1, 2014, and is operated by the Legal Aid Society of San Diego and several experienced subcontractors located in the CCI counties.
+The Ombudsman program went live on April 1, 2014, and is operated by the Legal Aid Society of San Diego and several experienced subcontractors located in the seven demonstration counties.
 The Legal Aid Society of San Diego and its subcontractors are highly experienced in providing consumer assistance services.
 Originally the Ombudsman program was managed by DMHC; however, effective July 1, 2017, DHCS assumed management of the Ombudsman program.
 The subcontractors now report their concerns and issues directly to DHCS.
-DHCS holds meetings with the Legal Aid Society of San Diego to work on ongoing issues and to exchange information about Ombudsman work; these meetings, previously held on a bimonthly basis, continue as needed.
-In addition, DHCS attends and participates in biannual Spring Collaborative conferences with the Ombudsman program and other state programs participating in Cal MediConnect.
+DHCS holds meetings with the Legal Aid Society of San Diego to work on ongoing issues and to exchange information about Ombudsman work; these meetings, previously held on a bi-monthly basis, continue as needed.
+In addition, DHCS attends and participates in bi-annual Spring Collaborative conferences with the Ombudsman program and other state programs participating in Cal MediConnect.

-DHCS continues to work extensively on developing new materials as needed to increase outreach to health care providers, beneficiaries, and other stakeholders, including developing three educational toolkits.
+DHCS continues to work extensively on developing new materials as needed to increase outreach to health care providers, beneficiaries, and other stakeholders, including developing three educational toolkits.7